 - Childhood leukaemia

-If you’re in your teens or twenties, and want to know how other people your age have coped with a leukaemia diagnosis, take a look at Blood Cancer Uncovered.
+If you’re in your teens or twenties, find out how other young people have coped with a leukaemia diagnosis.

 Symptoms vary depending on the type of leukaemia.